awslabs/aws-sdk-rust/CONTRIBUTING.md

 1) This repository ([awslabs/aws-sdk-rust](https://github.com/awslabs/aws-sdk-rust))

     This repository contains code generated from [awslabs/smithy-rs](https://github.com/awslabs/smithy-rs).
-If you want to contribute to the SDK by submitting feedback to our roadmap, filing a bug report, or building a high level library ontop of the SDK and sharing it with the community, you can do so using this GitHub repository.
+If you want to contribute to the SDK by submitting feedback to our roadmap or filing a bug report, you can do so using this GitHub repository.
 However, because this repository is code generated from Smithy models using code gen machinery, **please do not submit PRs modifying code to this repository.**

 2) Smithy-based SDK generation repo ([awslabs/smithy-rs](https://github.com/awslabs/smithy-rs))